These almond crusted chicken nuggets are a fantastic paleo-friendly nibble food that will satisfy your cravings for traditional breaded nuggets.

 Herbs such as thyme and rosemary are an excellent addition to the almond crumb as they introduce a lot more flavor.
 I recommend chopping the herbs finely to get the best result.
 Half a teaspoon of each will be more than enough.

 Some garlic and onion powder are also an excellent way of adding lots more flavor to the crumb.
-For the best result, I recommend adding only a teaspoon of each as you don’t want it to overpower the rest of the ingredients.
+For the best result, I recommend adding only a teaspoon of each as you do not want it to overpower the rest of the ingredients.

-You can also oven bake these nuggets, so don’t feel like you have to fry them.
+You can also oven bake these nuggets, so do not feel like you have to fry them.
 Place them into a preheated oven (200°C or 395°F) and cook for six minutes on each side or until golden brown.

-Please don’t hesitate to share any adjustments that you made to this recipe, as we will love to hear them.
+Please do not hesitate to share any adjustments that you made to this recipe, as we will love to hear them.
 You can leave your feedback in the comment section at the bottom of this page.

 What to Serve with Chicken Nuggets